 200 Morris Pesin Dr, Jersey City, NJ 07305

 One of the most popular national parks in the country because of its unique ecosystem (it has a beach and a maritime forest with a large population of wildlife), Sandy Hook is where you can spend a family day connecting with nature.
 There are designated picnic areas, basketball and tennis courts, and of course, the beach.

 128 South Hartshorne Drive, Highlands, NJ 07732

 72 McBride Avenue Extension, Paterson, NJ 07501

 Heading down to LBI?
-Be sure to stop by Barnegat Lighthouse State Park, right at the northern tip.
+Be sure to stop by Barnegat Lighthouse State Park at the northern tip.
 This NJ lighthouse is known to have been one of the most important navigational points for ships at one time.
 With a historic lighthouse that offers stunning views of the Atlantic Ocean, it’s considered one of the top NJ tourist attractions.
 This 32-acre park makes for a great day trip any time of the year.

 208 Broadway, Barnegat Light, NJ 08006

 50 Lackawanna Drive, Stanhope, NJ 07874

-Kids who love dump trucks and watching any and every construction vehicle will be in awe at Diggerland USA —the only construction theme and water park in America.
+Kids who love dump trucks and watching construction vehicle Youtube videos will be in awe at Diggerland USA —the only construction theme and water park in America.
 Families can operate specially engineered machinery and swim, soak, and slide in the themed water park area.
 In the fall, check out the annual Diggerfest from September to November, and starting in mid-November, get into the holiday spirit at Winterfest and the Holiday Light Show.

 100 Pinedge Drive, West Berlin, NJ 08091